updated April 26, 2019

 Tom Holland was the newest actor to undertake the role of arguably Marvel’s most popular creation Spider-Man, donning the suit in Captain America: Civil War, Spider-Man: Homecoming, and Avengers Infinity War.
 Holland stated that he is “indebted” to the “father of Marvel”.

-Josh Brolin, who starred as the Mad Titan Thanos in Avengers Infinity War, posted on Instagram astounding words of Lee’s creative genius, putting him along names like Dr. Seuss and Ray Bradbury.
+Josh Brolin, who starred as the Mad Titan Thanos in Avengers: Infinity War (2018) and Endgame, posted on Instagram astounding words of Lee’s creative genius, putting him along names like Dr. Seuss and Ray Bradbury.
 Infinity War, which was released earlier this year, is currently the highest grossing film of 2018 (fourth all-time) and is the first superhero film to gross over $2 billion worldwide.

-Anthony and Joe Russo, collectively known as the Russo Brothers, are the directorial geniuses behind Infinity War‘s success, as well as working on the two Captain America sequels, are currently working on the still unnamed Avengers 4.
-But without Lee to inspiring their childhoods, the movies’ success would not have been possible.
+Anthony and Joe Russo, collectively known as the Russo Brothers, are the directorial geniuses behind the last two Avengers‘ successes, as well as working on the two Captain America sequels.
+But without Lee to inspire their childhoods, the movies’ success would not have been possible.

 Kevin Feige, the president of Marvel Studios, extended his gratitude to Lee as the reason behind the studio’s success.
 “Stan leaves an extraordinary legacy that will outlive us all,” said Feige.
 He also offered his condolences to his daughter, Joan Cecilia Lee.